nmc-costa/neuroprime/README.md

 ## TODO

 - 1. Update to Python 3.
     - 1.1.
 NeuroPrime is ready for Python 3.
-However some of the external packages, especially Pyff, are still python 2.7 packaged dependent.
+However some of the external packages, especially Pyff, are still python 2.7 package dependent.
 As such we decided to conform to the same environment.
     - 1.2.
 Psychopy is Python 3 compliant, and the signal presentation will need to be fully updated to this package.
+    - 1.3.
+Neurodecode (https://github.com/dbdq/neurodecode) is another great BCI package that can support the transition to Python 3, as they have signal acquisition and signal processing using only MNE and Pylsl in Python 3
-- 2. Continually clean code, conform to style and update documentation.
+.- 2.
+Continually clean code, conform to style and update documentation.
 - 3. Further standardize upper and lowercase variables